kdrag0n/freqbench/README.md

 Create a simplified EAS energy model for use with newer kernels.

 Because voltages defined by the CPU frequency scaling driver cannot easily be accessed from userspace, you will need to provide them.
-Each frequency step for each cluster have its voltage specified as an argument: `cpu#.khz=microvolts`
+Pass the voltage for each frequency step as an argument: `cpu#.khz=microvolts`

 For Qualcomm SoCs on the msm-4.19 kernel, voltages can be obtained by booting the kernel (with or without freqbench doesn't matter, as long as you can get kernel logs) with [this commit](https://github.com/kdrag0n/proton_kernel_redbull/commit/8db0557716a4) and searching for lines containing `volt=` in the kernel log.